 - Unavailability of testing on real devices.

 Stands for W eb a pplication t esting i n R uby.
 Watir works as a library for Ruby-based automation tests.
-It is an open-source platform for testing web applications and provides results in a comprehensive readable manner.
-Features:
+It is an open-source platform for testing web applications and provides results in a comprehensive, readable manner.

 - Supports multiple browser testing on different platforms.